VecoMr/maze_viewer/README.md

 If the maze is unsolvable, the script will return 0.
 If the maze is solvable, the script will return the number of nodes required to solve the maze.
 Color Maps

 The Maze Viewer supports different color maps for displaying the maze.
 The default color map is 'gray'.
 To set a different color map, use the --color=COLOR option, where COLOR is a valid matplotlib color map.
-You can find a list of valid color maps here: https://matplotlib.org/stable/tutorials/colors/colormaps.html#grayscale-conversion
+You can find a list of valid color maps here: https://matplotlib.org/stable/tutorials/colors/colormaps.html=grayscale-conversion

-##Animation
+==Animation==

 The Maze Viewer can animate the process of finding the solution to the maze.
 To animate the process, use the --animate option: